RavMan1991/Bike_Sharing_Case_Study/README.md

 	- Following Manual and RFE base feature selection, the following features were most significant in predicting the demand for shared bikes.
 		- Temperature, Windspeed, Season and Weather.

-- Linear Regression model with the above selected features yieled a r_square score of 0.76 on the test data
+- Linear Regression model with the above selected features results in a r_square score of 0.76 on the test data

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->